jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 * Price ranges from **$10 - $10,000** a night.
 The listing with the $10,000 price tag per night is located in Five Points, Denver.

-Before jumping into the exploratory Data Analysis, I created a `cleaned_listings` table from the `listings` dataset where I removed all *Null* values from the listing_url, host_name, neighbourhood_cleansed, room_type and bedrooms columns.
+I created a `cleaned_listings` table from the `listings` dataset where I removed all *Null* values from the listing_url, host_name, neighbourhood_cleansed, room_type and bedrooms columns.
 Removing null values from the columns of interest resulted in a table with 5,529 unique lisitngs.
 We will be using the cleaned listings dataset and the reviews dataset in our exploratory data analysis.

 ## Exploratory Data Analysis (EDA)